 Life Insurance Options for Seniors

-• Universal life: Like whole life insurance, universal insurance lasts for the rest of your lifetime, as long as premiums are paid.
-While premiums are more flexible, the death benefit depends on market performance so it’s generally considered riskier.
+- Universal life: Like whole life insurance, universal insurance lasts for the rest of your lifetime, as long as premiums are paid.
+Many designs can be structured with no-lapse guarantees for lifetime coverage; crediting depends on product type.

 Life Insurance Riders and Features for Seniors